rathena/rathena/docs/AI_LEGENDS.md

 When challenged to PvP by an AI Legend:

-1. **Accept the Challenge**: You can accept or decline the challenge
+1. **Accept the Challenge**: You can accept or decline the 1v1 duel challenge
-2. **Prepare for Battle**: The AI Legend will be 8% stronger than the strongest player
+2. **Prepare for Battle**: The AI Legend will be 8% stronger than the strongest player in a direct 1v1 duel
-3. **Use Strategy**: AI Legends have optimal builds but can be defeated with strategy
+3. **Use Strategy**: AI Legends have optimal builds but can be defeated with the right strategy
-4. **Learn from Defeat**: If defeated, you can learn from the experience
+4. **Learn from Defeat**: If defeated in the duel, you can learn from the experience
 5. **Earn Respect**: Performing well in PvP can earn the AI Legend's respect

 ### MVP Assistance